 Welfare mentality makes you depend on others to succeed.
 Welfare mentality is the opposite of having an abundance mindset where you firmly know you deserve to be rich!

-Let me paraphrase an insightful passage I read that describes the difference between someone with a welfare mentality versus someone with an abundance mentality.
+Below is a passage that shows the difference between someone with welfare mentality versus someone with abundance mentality.

 A guy looked at a Corvette the other day and said to me in a disapproving tone, “I wonder how many people could have been fed for the cost of that car?”

-I replied, “I’m not sure.
+I replied, “I'm not sure.
 It fed a lot of families in Kentucky who built it.
-It fed the people who made the tires.
-It fed the people who made the components.
+The Corvette fed the people who made the tires.
+The car fed the people who made the components.
 It fed the people who mined the copper.
-It fed the people who made the trucks that hauled the copper ore.
-It fed someone who helped sell the car.”
+The Corvette fed the people who made the trucks that hauled the copper ore.
+The car fed someone who helped sell the car.”

 That's the difference between having an abundance mentality and a welfare mentality.
 When you buy something, you put money in people's pockets and give them dignity for their skills.